Run mlrMBO based hyperparameter optimization on CANDLE Benchmarks¶

 TURBINE_OUTPUT/EXPID/run/RUNID/model.log

-is the user-provided experiment ID, and RUNID
+where EXPID is the user-provided experiment ID, and RUNID are

 the various model runs generated by mlrMBO, one per parameter set, of

-is the restart number, I
+the form R_I_J where R is the restart number, I is the

-is the sample within the iteration.
+iteration number, and J is the sample within the iteration.